killerapp/dreamgen/README.md

 ## Known Issues

 - CLIP Token Limit: The current implementation uses experimental embeddings to work around CLIP's 77 token limit.
 This may affect prompt processing for very long descriptions.
+- Plugin Ordering: The order of plugin-provided context in the final prompt is fixed.
+Future versions may allow customizable ordering.

 ## Development